-When using deflecting mirrors for multiple-side point of operation guarding, an external laser alignment aid is recommended (see chapter 15 "Order guide and accessories").
+When using deflecting mirrors for multiple-side point of operation guarding and access guarding, an external laser alignment aid is recommended (see chapter 15 "Order guide and accessories").

 With its clearly visible red light spot, the external laser alignment aid facilitates the correct setting of the transmitter and receiver as well as the deflecting mirrors.